gristlabs/grist-help/help/exports.md

 ![exports-export-csv](images/exports/exports-export-csv.png)

-Your browser will then download a CSV file containing a header row naming your columns, followed by all the rows of data in the table in text format.
+Your browser will then download a CSV file containing a header row naming your columns, excluding any hidden columns, followed by all the rows of data in the table in text format.

 ## Backing up an entire document